kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 In this KEP, kube-scheduler is modified to support gang scheduling[^1].
 We focus on framework support and building blocks, not the ideal gang-scheduling algorithm - it can come as a follow-up.
 We start with simpler implementation of gang scheduling, kube-scheduler identifies pods that are in a group and waits until all pods reach the same stage of the scheduling/binding cycle before allowing any pods from the group to advance past that point.
 If not all pods can reach that point before a timeout expires, then the scheduler stops trying to schedule that group, and all pods release all their resources.
 This allows other workloads to try to allocate those resources.

-New core types called `Workload` and `PodGroup` are introduced to tell the kube-scheduler that a group of pods should be scheduled together and any policy options related to gang scheduling.
+New core types called `Workload` and `PodGroup` are introduced to tell the kube-scheduler that a group of pods should be scheduled together and to define policy options related to gang scheduling.
 Pods may have an object reference in their spec to the `PodGroup` they belong to.
 The `Workload` and `PodGroup` objects are intended to evolve[^2] via  future KEPs to support additional kube-scheduler improvements, such as topology-aware scheduling.

 In 1.36, we redesigned the API in order to clearly decouple Workload API from the runtime PodGroup API.
-The design for this can be found in the [^4] and the change itself is part of the separate `[KEP-5832](https://github.com/kubernetes/enhancements/blob/master/keps/sig-scheduling/5832-decouple-podgroup-api/README.md).`
+The design for this can be found in the design [^4] and the change itself is part of the separate KEP-5832 [^KEP-5832].

 In the updated design, `Workload` represents a static template defining the scheduling hierarchy and policies.
-A separate runtime object, `PodGroup`, represents the actual runtime instance of grouped pods. `Pods` reference their execution context (PodGroup) via the `workloadRef` field.
+A separate runtime object. `PodGroup` represents a self-contained runtime scheduling unit (group of pods), encapsulating both the scheduling policy and status. `Pods` reference PodGroup` which is their immediate execution context.

 ## Motivation